mskippen/Password-Generator/README.md

 Users will be prompted to also include the following:

-Lowercase
+Lowercase,
-Uppercase
+Uppercase,
-Special Character
+Special Character,
-Numeric value
+Numeric value.

 ![The Password Generator functionality prompt to "Generate Password" looks like this.](./Screenshots/PasswordGeneratorPromptMessage.JPG)